April to May

 But such aspirations would never materialize.
-In 1927, the state’s top crops were damaged by disease and severe frost.
-Apple production plummeted, and Arkansas’ days as a top apple state finished.
+In 1927, the state’s top crop were damaged by disease and severe frost.
+Apple production plummeted, and Arkansas’ days as a top apple-producing state were finished.

-While apples no longer dominate the state’s agriculture, apples and the Arkansas state flower continue to have a presence in the state.
-Each year, the small town of Lincoln plays host to an apple festival.
-While many residents grow apple trees in their private, or “kitchen” orchards, larger apple orchards are scattered throughout the state.
-From Fort Smith to Little Rock, flowers faithfully appear on apple trees each April and May.
+Even though apples no longer dominate the state’s agriculture today, the state flower continues to have a presence when the flowers bloom each April and May.
 The Arkansas state flowers are clusters of pink or white petals.
 These delicate blooms give off a honeysuckle scent that attracts bees to the trees where they carry out the important work of pollinating them.

-When apple blossoms are finished, fruits take their spot and grow to their mature, yet small size by late summer.
-While apples from many trees are edible, the fruit that grows after the Arkansas state flower has fallen is largely ornamental.
+Once Apple Blossom flowers bloom and are pollinated, they develop into fruit and grow to their mature yet small size by late summer.
+While apples from many trees can be eaten, the fruit that grows after the Arkansas state flower has fallen is largely ornamental.
 It is sometimes used to make jams and jellies.